schadenfred/proscrypt-koans/README.md

 I don't have it figured out, necessarily, at this stage.
 But most of the time when I'm developing, I think of people as users and so let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.
 If you decide you like developing, Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/) is a great way to learn about this stuff in detail, but we don't know that yet, so let's use a packaged system.
 Plataformatec's [devise](https://github.com/plataformatec/devise) is a good one, and has kept me from doing a lot of stupid things in the past.

 ## Act
+## koan 1.11:

+Let's shut our containers down using Compose:

+`$ docker-compose stop`

+And let's remove our stopped containers:

+`$ docker-compose rm -f -v`

+When you can do:

+`$ docker ps`

+...and see there are no running containers, move on.

 Check out the chapter-2 branch on your machine.
 When you do: